chromium/chromium/chrome/test/webapps/README.md

 This will download the data from the sheet into csv files in the [data/](data/) directory:

-* `actions.csv` This lists all actions that can be used and which platforms they are supported on.
+* `actions.csv` This describes all actions that can be used in the required coverage tests (processed or unprocessed).
 * `coverage_required.csv` This is the full list of all tests needed to fully cover the Web App system.
 The first column specifies the platforms for testing, and the test starts on the fifth column.

 ### Generating test descriptions & coverage